Families of Sandy Hook victims reach $73 million settlement with Remington

 Families of victims killed in the Sandy Hook Elementary School shooting have reached an agreement to settle a lawsuit against the company that made the murder weapon, for $73 million.

-According to Koskoff's law firm, Remington's four insurers have all agreed to pay the full amount of coverage available.
-The gun maker filed for bankruptcy in 2020 and its assets were sold off.
+According to Koskoff's law firm, Remington's four insurers have all agreed to pay the full amount of coverage available, which is the $73 million total.
+The gun-maker filed for bankruptcy in 2020, and its assets were sold off.

+Thousands of pages of internal Remington company documents can also now be made public, according to Koskoff's law firm.

 Attorneys for Remington did not immediately reply to a request for comment.